lildude/colinseymour.co.uk/README.md

 This is the source repository for [colinseymour.co.uk](http://colinseymour.co.uk).

-This is really of no interest to anyone other than me and is for the moment a scratchpad documenting my migration of this site from Habari to Jekyll and then possibly on to GitHub Pages.

 ## How I deploy to my own server

 - Add a new remote that is on my hosting server: